Anne or Beast?

-"Anne or Beast?" is the first segment of the first episode of the Disney Channel animated series, Amphibia.
-The episode was written by Matt Braly and Jack Ferraiolo and directed by Bert Youn.
-In the episode, a pink frog named Sprig Plantar tries to capture a mysterious beast to prove that he's responsible, only to be caught by a human teenage girl named Anne Boonchuy.
+"Anne or Beast?" is the first segment of the first episode of the first season of the American animated television series Amphibia.
+The episode was written by series creator Matt Braly and Jack Ferraiolo and directed by Bert Youn.
+In the episode, a frog named Sprig Plantar tries to capture a mysterious beast to prove that he is responsible, only to be caught by a human teenage girl named Anne Boonchuy.

 The episode premiered on Disney Channel on June 17, 2019 to strong positive reviews.
 The episode garnered 0.39 million viewers when it premiered.